How to break the mould in rental properties

 According to Queensland Health, people with a normal immune system are not likely to be affected by mould.
 However, some people are allergic to mould and those with asthma, low immunity, lung problems or chronic disease may develop health problems.

-Properties prone to mould due to factors such as age, structural issues, location, or the absence of adequate ventilation would see the property manager/owner more likely to be responsible.
+If the mould is caused by a structural problem with the property, such as a leaking roof or water damage from leaking pipework, it is the lessor’s responsibility to clean the mould and make any necessary repairs.
+Properties prone to mould due to factors such as age, environmental issues, location, or the absence of adequate ventilation would see the lessor more likely to be responsible.

 The RTA has further advice on mould here.

-Residential Tenancies and Rooming Accommodation Act 2008, Section 185.
+Residential Tenancies and Rooming Accommodation Act 2008, s185

 15 Nov 2019